top of page

 That old rock became part of mountains that once were higher than Mt.
 Everest, and over the years, natural forces made our mountains smaller, yet one of the most beautiful places on earth.
 It’s a fabulous setting for both today’s Blowing Rock and for the colorful history that led to today’s village being a great place to live and to visit.

-However, before Blocking Rock became the destination it is today, this area was considered a no-man's-land.
-It was a barrier between two Indian tribes that didn’t like each other very much, the Catawba and the Cherokee Indians.
-In 1752, the first recorded European decedents to visit this area were a group led by the Moravian Bishop (August Gottlieb Spangenberg) in search of land for a new Moravian community.
-Along the way, Bishop Spangenberg and his party received some bad directions from a hunter and ended up in our mountains.
+In 1752, the first recorded European decedents to visit this area were a group led by the Moravian Bishop August Gottlieb Spangenberg.
+They were in search of land for the settlement of a new Moravian community.
+Along the way, Bishop Spangenberg and his survey party received some bad directions from a hunter and ended up in our mountains.
 The Bishop noted in his journal: “Arrived on the top at last, we saw hundreds of mountain peaks all around us, presenting a spectacle like ocean waves in a storm.”
 He was awed by the beauty that surrounded him, but unfortunately for him and his team it wasn’t summer.
 His journal goes on to say: “We pitched our tent, but scarcely had we finished when such a fierce wind-storm burst upon us, that we could scarcely protect ourselves against it.
 I cannot remember that I have ever in winter anywhere encountered so hard or so cold a wind.”
 Sounds like a fairly typical January day in Blowing Rock, doesn’t it?

 Ok, so Blowing Rock wasn’t off to the greatest start.
 The Moravian bishop worked his way down the mountains to the area today called Winston-Salem and concluded that would be a better place to settle.
 Finally, in the 1790’s some hardy settlers arrived and made this their home.
 Their name was Greene, a name that remains prominent in Blowing Rock to this day, with descendants of the Greene family still living in our beautiful community.